ligato/docs/docs/user-guide/concepts.md

 }
 ```

-It is a good practice to start the event watcher before watcher registration.
+It is good practice to start the event watcher before watcher registration.

 ---